How to Get Into Loyola Medical School

 1. How Hard Is It to Get Into Loyola Medical School?

-Loyola Medical School is challenging to get into!
+Loyola is challenging to get into!
 It has a low acceptance rate but high expectations of its students.
 Students must bring their A-game to their applications to ensure they prove their academic potential and a commitment to Loyola’s core values: service, excellence, and dedication.

 2. What Is the Average MCAT Score for Loyola Medical School?